avently/evraon-website/terms.md

 "Free Version" - version of the App which does not require any payments for use with limited features.

+"Plan" - a set of additional paid features with specified price, rules, limits, period and amount of payment.
+It may expire without prior notice in any moment in the future and may not be available for the Subscription after expiration.

-"Subscription" - access to the App provided to the User with additional features for the Subscription Term selected by the User.
+"Subscription" - access to the App provided to the User after choosing the Plan and paying for it for the Subscription Term selected by the User and by rules of the Plan.

+"Subscription Fee" - an amount of money, cryptocurrency or virtual currency required to pay to be able to access for the Plan features.

-"Store" - Apple App Store or Google Play Store.
+"Store" - Apple App Store, Google Play or Huawei AppGallery.

+"Store Account" - User's account within the Store.

 "Cryptocurrency" - Bitcoin, Ethereum, or any other cryptocurrency.

+"Exchange" - Binance, BitMEX, Moscow exchange, Saint-Petersburg exchange and other services that can be supported within Evraon Services in the future that allows to trade through them.

-“Website” - the website evraon.com or any it's subdomains
+“Website” - the website evraon.com or any it's subdomains.

 “Terms of Use” - terms and conditions determining how the User may and shall use the Evraon Services.